denisraslov/react-spreadsheet-grid/README.md

 ## Performant scroll

-`react-spreadsheet-table` always renders only the rows that are visible for the user.
+`react-spreadsheet-grid` always renders only the rows that are visible for the user.
 Therefore, you can pass to it as many rows as you want - it will work fine without any problems with rendering and scroll.

+## Column resizing

+`react-spreadsheet-grid` provides the opportunity to set initial width values for columns, to resize them from the UI and to react on these changes.
+Use relevant `widthValues`, `columnsResize` and `onColumnResize` properties for that purpose.

 ## Control by mouse & from keyboard